Medellín: Ethnicities

 During the 17th and 18th centuries, Medellín received many immigrants from Spain.
-Most Indigenous peoples died from the introduction of European diseases, and many of those who survived intermarried with early Spanish settlers, who were mostly men; later, Spanish women also began to immigrate.
+Most Indigenous peoples died from the introduction of Asiatic diseases, and many of those who survived intermarried with early Spanish settlers, who were mostly men; later, Spanish women also began to immigrate.
 Thousands of Irish, Scottish and English who settled in Antioquia fought for the Colombian army during independence.
-During the 19th and 20th centuries, immigrants arrived from Italy, Germany, United Kingdom, France, Portugal, Lebanon, Israel, Palestina and Syria.
+During the 19th and 20th centuries, immigrants arrived from Italy, Germany, United Kingdom, France, Portugal, Lebanon, Palestine and Syria.
 Many people from Medellín are referred to as Paisas, people of mainly Spanish ancestry, a lot of them Basque.
 There is a small Afro-Colombian and Zambo-Colombian (people of Indigenous and African descent) population.

 The Chocó Department is just west of Antioquia, and is home to many Afro-Colombian and Zambo-Colombian migrants to Medellín and its vicinity.
 Migration from the Colombian Caribbean coast has been important, especially that of young people who come to study in Medellín universities and remain to work in the city.
 The main foreign immigration is of Ecuadorians and Venezuelans in informal trade.